gkz/type-check/README.md

 If you don't care if the value has properties beyond what you have specified, you can use the 'etc' operator `...` - eg. `{x: Boolean, ...}` will match an object with an `x` property that is a boolean, and with zero or more other properties.

-For an array, you must specify one or more types (seperated by `|`) - it will pass for something of any length as long as each element passes the types provided - eg. `[Number]`, `[Number | String]`.
+For an array, you must specify one or more types (separated by `|`) - it will pass for something of any length as long as each element passes the types provided - eg. `[Number]`, `[Number | String]`.

 A tuple checks for a fixed number of elements, each of a potentially different type.
-Each element is seperated by a comma - eg. `(String, Number)`.
+Each element is separated by a comma - eg. `(String, Number)`.

 An array and tuple structure check that the value is of type `Array` by default, but if another type is specified, they will check for that instead - eg. `Int32Array[Number]`.
 You can use the wildcard `*` to search for any type at all.